 The Mexican government finally defeated the Maya in 1901 after decades of fighting.
 This war was considered one of the biggest seeds for the Mexican revolution, which began in 1910 and ended with the victory of the revolutionaries in 1920.

 Spanish colonists set up haciendas on land grants from the Spanish government.
-At first, raising cattle and horses, the hacienda plantations then began the production of natural fiber rope or sisal.
+At first, raising livestock and agriculture, the hacienda plantations then began the production of natural fiber rope or sisal.

 Sisal was produced from henequen: an agave plant where fiber was harvested then woven into rope.
 Called green gold due to the fact it made several local families very wealthy.

 Called the Casta Divina or the Divine Caste, these families became wealthy on the backs of exploited Maya workers.
 Some of the haciendas outside of Mérida are still around today.

 As you walk or drive along the Paseo de Montejo and some of the other large boulevards, you can see a glimpse of the wealth and mansions of an age that disappeared as quickly as it had begun.

 Ultimately, this wealth put Mérida Mexico on the map.

 One of the twin mansions “Casas Gemelas” on Paseo de Montejo.